This page will be updated as more information evolves and becomes available. Consult the table at the bottom of this page for info on specific parks.

 All areas managed by the Utah Division of Parks and Recreation are open to all visitors.
 Consult the table for more information and always check with local public health officials if you have questions.

 Per Gov. Gary R. Herbert’s Executive Order, masks are required to be worn inside all state park visitor centers and facilities.
-Masks must also be word at state parks wherever a 6-foot social distance cannot be maintained.
+Masks must also be worn at state parks wherever a 6-foot social distance cannot be maintained.

 Park Open: Parks open to all visitors.
 Local orders and directives can be found here.